willihelm/obs-controller/README.md

 I use 4 shiftregisters of the type SN74HC595N to controll the leds with only 3 digital pins of the arduino

-The other pins are used to detect kepresses
+The other pins are used to detect keypresses

 If a button is pressed the arduino sends a keycommand to the computer